WorkerFramework/worker-framework/worker-core/readme.md

  words, the number of simultaneous tasks to perform) is dictated by the `WorkerFactory` supplied to the application.

- The `worker-core` application exposes metrics from itself and dependent modules to the Dropwizard admin port (default 8081), and exposes liveness and readiness checks on the REST port (default 8080).
+ The `worker-core` application exposes health checks and metrics from itself and dependent modules to the Dropwizard admin port (default 8081), and exposes liveness and readiness checks on the REST port (default 8080).

 ### Configuration